walton5511/wikiwikihk/docs/rules.md

 ## 5. Multi-Accounts
 ---
-5.1 You are allowed to have only one Olympus account per physical person.
+5.1 You are allowed to have and use only **one** Olympus account.
+You are also allowed to connect with one single character at the same time, meaning you cannot use someone else's account to play multiple characters at the same time.

-5.2 It is forbidden to sell your account to other players.
+5.2 It is forbidden to sell or share your account with other players.

 5.3 If your account is banned, all your future accounts will be banned as well.

-5.4 If you share your account with a different person, you lose every support privilege.

 ## 6. Communication With The Team
 ---